-- (1) A retailer must include, as a minimum requirement in relation to the terms and conditions of a market retail contract, provisions to the effect of the following: - (a) the small customer may, if they have a query, complaint or dispute, contact the retailer; - (b) the retailer is obliged to handle a complaint made by a small customer in accordance with the retailer's standard complaints and dispute resolution procedures, which can be found on the retailer's website or provided to the customer on request; - (c) the retailer must inform the small customer of the outcome of the customer's complaint;
+- (1) A retailer must include, as a minimum requirement in relation to the terms and conditions of a market retail contract, provisions to the effect of the following: - (a) the small customer may, if they have a query, complaint or dispute, contact the retailer: - (b) the retailer is obliged to handle a complaint made by a small customer in accordance with the retailer's standard complaints and dispute resolution procedures, which can be found on the retailer's website or provided to the customer on request;

-- (d) if the small customer is not satisfied with the retailer's response to the customer's complaint, the customer has a right to refer the complaint or dispute to the energy ombudsman. - (2) The provisions required to be included in the market retail contract must provide the retailer's contact details for the small customer to contact the retailer in connection with a query, complaint or dispute.
+- (c) the retailer must inform the small customer of the outcome of the customer's complaint; - (d) if the small customer is not satisfied with the retailer's response to the customer's complaint, the customer has a right to refer the complaint or dispute to the energy ombudsman. - (2) The provisions required to be included in the market retail contract must provide the retailer's contact details for the small customer to contact the retailer in connection with a query, complaint or dispute.

-This rule is a civil penalty provision for the purposes of the Law.
-(See the National Regulations, clause 6 and Schedule 1.)
+This rule is classified as a tier 2 civil penalty provision under the National Energy Retail Regulations.
+(See clause 6 and Schedule 1 of the National Energy Retail Regulations.)